winguru/PowerSploit/README.md

+### This is a fork of PowerSploit

+Because unfortunately, upstream is not getting the attention it deserves.
+Dev has been merged into master, so consider yourself a beta tester.

 ### PowerSploit is a collection of Microsoft PowerShell modules that can be used to aid penetration testers during all phases of an assessment.
 PowerSploit is comprised of the following modules and scripts:

 ## CodeExecution